puppetlabs/bolt/developer-docs/releasing-bolt.md

    $ rake 'changelog[VERSION]'
    ```

-   Open a PR against `puppetlabs/bolt` and merge the changes into `master`.
+   Open a PR against `puppetlabs/bolt` and merge the changes into `main`.

    > **Note:** To use the rake task you must be a member of the `puppetlabs` organization and set the environment
      variable `GITHUB_TOKEN` with a [personal access token](https://github.com/settings/tokens) that has